 Hepatitis C Center

-Approximately 3.2 million Americans are infected with hepatitis C. The virus, which is primarily transmitted through contact with infected blood, attacks the liver and can cause cirrhosis and/or liver cancer when left untreated.
+More than three million Americans are infected with hepatitis C. The virus, which is primarily transmitted through contact with infected blood, attacks the liver and can cause cirrhosis and/or liver cancer when left untreated.
 There is currently no vaccine for hepatitis C.

 Unfortunately, many people have no symptoms from infection and don't know they are infected until they develop signs of advanced liver disease.
 Because hepatitis C becomes chronic in more than 80 percent of cases, it is important to seek treatment from specialists who understand the condition and can work with you and your loved ones to establish the most appropriate treatment plan.